 See my blog for the best dysgraphia tools here

-• If the struggle with writing is taking away from their ability to get their creativity out, become their scribe.
-Write it down for them!
-In some areas of learning, the importance is on creativity – not the writing!
+- If the struggle with writing is taking away from their ability to get their creativity out, introduce a speech-to-text program

-• Include gross motor skills activities into your weekly schedule.
-These include: trampolining, bike/scooter riding, dancing and martial arts are a good way of improving strength, coordination and patience.
+- Include gross motor skills activities into your weekly schedule.
+These include: trampolining, bike/scooter riding, dancing and martial arts

 Click here for the next blog in this series – rote learning and organisation.
 This is another issue children with dyslexia suffer from.